Lv-BioInfo/SSGATE/README.md

 > _bioRxiv_ 2024 June 04. doi: [https://doi.org/10.1101/2024.06.03.597266](https://doi.org/10.1101/2024.06.03.597266).

+## Conflict of interest
+The authors declare that they have no conflicts of interest.

 ## Contact
 Any questions or suggestions on SSGATE are welcomed!
 Please report it on issues, or contact Lin Liu (liulin4@genomics.cn).